ipfs-inactive/blog/content/post/095-road-to-dht.md

 With these tools in hand, we sprinted 🏃‍♂️💨 from the summit to our release to make it all happen.
 From identifying the problem with the community, to scoping potential solutions, building testing tools, learning from past research, and executing on the needed technical fixes - this marathon of a release certainly put us through our paces - resulting in an [epic list of new and improved features](https://docs-beta.ipfs.io/recent-releases/go-ipfs-0-5/features/).

 Up next, in **Part 2 of this DHT Deep Dive**, we'll walk you through exactly what’s new with the DHT and go even deeper on the improvements we saw.
 In the meantime, if you haven’t upgraded yet, **[please do](https://docs-beta.ipfs.io/recent-releases/go-ipfs-0-5/update-procedure/#use-ipfs-update)**.
-We’ll all reap the benefits of a more performant DHT as more and more nodes update.
+We’ll all reap the benefits of a more performant DHT as more and more nodes update!

 ### Learn more